theburningmonk/lambda-config-demo/README.md

 # lambda-config-demo

-Demo of approaches to config management for AWS Lambda
+Demo of approaches to config management for AWS Lambda.

+### Getting Started

+Use the AWS cli to add two parameters to SSM parameter store:

+`aws ssm put-parameter --name foo --value foo --type SecureString --key-id <KMS key id>`

+`aws ssm put-parameter --name bar --value bar --type SecureString --key-id <KMS key id>`

+Update the `iamRoleStatements` section of the  `serverless.yml` file with the KMS key id you used above.

+Deploy with serverless framework and curl the deployed endpoints.